SNHU-CS/CS-330/module02/mod2_tutorials.md

 ### The Main Function and the Render Loop

-The main function calls `UInitialize` and runs an infinite loop called the _render loop_ (in game developmenet, this is sometimes called the _game loop_).
+The main function calls `UInitialize` and runs an infinite loop called the _render loop_ (in game development, this is sometimes called the _game loop_).
 The render loop draws every frame of the application, so the frequency with which it is called dictates the frame rate (such as 60 fps).

     // main function.
 Entry point to the OpenGL program int main(int argc, char* argv[])